top of page

 • Dysgraphia (writing difficulties)

-• Giftedness or intellectual strengths
+• High IQ potential or intellectual strengths

 • Processing speed, memory, and executive functioning challenges